katerinanavab/webdocs/docs/unit04/notes403.md

 #### Continue to the next iteration
 {:.no_toc}

 The `continue` directive is a "lighter version" of `break`.
 It doesn't stop the whole loop.
-Instead, it stops the current iteration and forces the loop to start a new one (if the condition allows).
+Instead, it **stops the current iteratio**n and forces the loop to start a new one (if the condition allows).

-We can use it if we're done with the current iteration and would like to move on to the next one.
+We can use it if we're done with the current iteration and would like to **skip ahead** to the next one.

 The loop below uses `continue` to output only odd values: